GooglyBlox/ItchClaim-php/README.md

 - `claim`: Claim all unowned free games
 - `refresh_library`: Refresh the list of owned games
 - `refresh_sale_cache`: Refresh the cache about game sales
-- `download_urls`: Get details about a game, including download URLs
+- `download_urls <url>`: Get details about a game, including download URLs
 - `generate_web`: Generate a static website with available games
+- `version`: Display the version of the script and exit

 ## Options